spatial-computing/air-quality-prediction-scala/README.md

 >>>>>>>>![ScreenShot](/images/geoabstraction_example.png)

 ### Other data sources
-- Purple Air
+#### Purple Air
-We collect data from Purple Air[https://www.purpleair.com/], a company who sells air qualty sensors.
-Every sensor can return their air qualty data every minute, including PM25, PM10, PM1, temperature and humidity.
-Every machine have two sensors at the same location, and one sensor is related to one channel, channel(A,B).
-The two channels is exactly the same, this is to ensure if one channel is having noises, the other channel can still work properly.
-Each sensor have a three ID numbers:
+We are collecting data from [Purple Air](https://www.purpleair.com/).
+We query the Purple Air web service that each sensor updates air qualty data around every minute, including PM2.5, PM10, PM1, temperature, and humidity.
+Each machine has two channels (A and B) at the same location.
+The two-channel mechanism ensures if one channel has noises, the other one can still work properly.
+Each unique "sensor" has three ID numbers:

-  1. 'id': Each sensor got their unique id
+- id - Each sensor (channel A or B) has its unique id
+- sensor_id - Each sensor (channel A or B) has its unique sensor_id
-  2. 'parent_id': For channelA sensors you got a unique 'parent_id'.
-If you found 'parent_id'=null, that is a channelB                         sensor.
-To find the two sensor in the same machine, just compare the 'parent_id' with every 'id', the two                   sensors that matches, shares the same machine and location.
+- parent_id - For channel A sensor, it has a unique parent_id.
+When parent_id = null, it indicates a channel B sensor.
+If the id from a channel B sensor equals to the parent_id from a channel A sensor, the two sensors share the same machine and location.
-  3. 'sensor_id': Each sensor got their unique sensor_id

-- Fishnet Data
+#### Fishnet Data
 Grids over Los Angeles County (around 3000 points), used for fine-scale prediction

 ## Algorithm